sesam-community/github-autodeployer/README.md

 ## Example tutorial

 1. Make sure you have all you need.
-A GitHub token for a user allowed to clone the private repo.
+A Deploy key for a repository allowed to clone the repo.
 A jwt string for your Sesam node.
 2. Add the secrets to the Sesam node under settings > datahub > secrets.
 Check that the names match with your configuration.
 3. Make sure you have your GitHub repo in place, and you have your configuration stored under the SYNC_ROOT defined directory.
 Pipes, systems and node-metdata.conf.json will be sync'ed.
-4. Make sure that your GitHub SYNC_ROOT subdirectory contains the microservice json, named <_id>.conf.json
-5. On your node, add a new system, cut and paste the microservice json into the text field.
+4. On your node, add a new system, cut and paste the microservice json into the text field.
 Make sure the two json are identical.
 Press "save".
 Press "Refresh" and wait for the logs to appear.
-6. Every minute the microservice will inform you of the changes from GitHub applied (if any) and the result.
+5. Every minute the microservice will inform you of the changes from GitHub applied (if any) and the result.

 ## TODO